 20. Complete a 30-day challenge to improve your mental and/or physical health.

-21. Practice daily meditation and mindfulness.
+21. Live a meaningful life with daily meditation and mindfulness.
 Spend a few quiet moments alone every morning, drinking a cup of coffee.
 Or journal before going to bed.
 Reflect on your day and think about what you’re grateful for.
 Practice deep breathing exercises or listen to guided imagery scripts.
 Create your own unique ritual.

 22. Dress up, style your hair, apply makeup, get a manicure/pedicure/facial, wear sexy shoes or your favorite jacket… Alternatively, you may prefer to put on your comfiest clothes, sweatpants or a fuzzy sweater.
 Whatever makes you feel good!